SVGtoPPT/svgtoppt-website/docs/cli.md

 ## Install

-Install via command line by using [macOS Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)){target=_blank} or a terminal emulator.
+Install via command line by using [macOS Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)){target=_blank class=underline} or a terminal emulator.
 Below you'll find commands for the latest version, but feel free to change "latest" to whichever version you want.

 !!! question "Do you have Libre Office installed?"